tpayne/CloudRun/samples/GCESample/README.md

 Security Scanning
 -----------------
-The `pom.xml` used for this project build has been modified to also support optional security scans for OWASP dependencies, these can be invoked by doing...
+The `pom.xml` used for this project build has been modified to also support optional security scans for OWASP dependencies.
+These can be invoked by doing...

      % mvn clean install -Psecurity-scans